PsyTeachR/quant-fun-v2/docs/11-power.md

 1. to determine the appropriate <a class='glossary' target='_blank' title='A subset of the population that you wish to make an inference about through your test.' href='https://psyteachr.github.io/glossary/s#sample'>sample</a> size required to obtain the effect size that you are interested in.
 That is, prior to the experiment you decide you would be interested in testing for a small, medium, or large effect sizes, so you know everything except the sample size - how many people you need to run in your study.
 Generally, **the smaller the effect size, the more participants you will need**, assuming power and alpha are held constant at **.8** and **.05** respectively.
   * Here you know alpha, the power, and the effect size and you want to know the sample size.
 2. to determine the smallest effect size you can reliably detect given your sample size.
 For example, you know everything except the effect size.
-For example, say you are using an open dataset  and you know they have run 100 participants, you can't add any more participants, but you want to know what is the minimum effect size you could reliably detect in this dataset.
+For example, say you are taking a <a class='glossary' target='_blank' title='data that has been collected already and made available to you to ask research questions of.' href='https://psyteachr.github.io/glossary/s#secondary-data'>secondary data</a> approach and using an open dataset, and you know they have run 100 participants, you can't add any more participants, but you want to know what is the minimum effect size you could reliably detect in this dataset.
   * Here you know alpha, the power, and the sample size and you want to know the smallest effect size you can determine.

 Hopefully that gives you an idea of how we use power to determine sample sizes for studies - and that the sample size should not just be pulled out of thin air.
 Both of these approaches described above **a priori power analyses** as you are stating the power level you want **before** (a priori means before) the study - though the second approach of determining the smallest effect size you can determine based on a known sample size is also referred to as a **sensitivity power analysis**.
 However, you may now be thinking though, if everything is connected, then can we use the effect size from our study and the sample size to determine the power of the study after we have run it?
 No!
 Well, you can but it would be wrong to do so.
 This is actually called **Observed** or **Post-Hoc** power and most papers would discourage you from calculating it on the grounds that the effect size you are using is not the true effect size of the population you are interested in; it is just the effect size of your sample.
 As such any indication of power from this analysis is misleading.
 Avoid doing this.
 You can read more about why, here, in your own time if you like: [Lakens (2014) Observed Power, and what to do if your editor asks for post-hoc power analyses](http://daniellakens.blogspot.com/2014/12/observed-power-and-what-to-do-if-your.html).
 In brief, Observed Power conflates the effect size of the sample with the effect size within the population and those two are not the same.
 Stick to using only a priori power analyses approaches and use them to determine your required sample size or achievable reliable effect size.